jordicious/ED-MT/README.md

-# Elite Dangerous Mining Assist
+# Elite Dangerous Multi-Tool
-Provides functions to assist in prospected and mapped mining and stuff
+A set of miscellaneous tools for Elite Dangerous.
+Use at your own risk.